zuils/pokemon-tracker/README.md

 ## If you're making your own tracker
 I recommend checking an existing tracker to use as a template.
 Each game has a .js file in the "games" folder detailing all the locations, warps, marks, etc. and a named folder in the "images" folder.
 You need to preserve the folder structure of images for it to work.

-I've also added some debug tools that I use while creating the maps.
-They are all at the top of main.js:
+There's also a debug mode available.
+To activate it, add "?debug" to the end of the url in the browser.
+This will enable:
-- DEBUG_MODE: with this enabled, more info will be printed to the console.
-Besides, **middle clicking** on the map or a location will give you the coordinates for the mouse and copy them into your clipboard (which then can be copypasted in your own game js file).
-It will also remember the last openend location when refreshing the page.
+- **Middle clicking** on the map or a location will give you the coordinates for the mouse and copy them into your clipboard (which then can be copypasted in your own game js file)
-- DEBUG_WARP_TO_SELF: all warps will always link to themselves, this way you can check how big the text box is for a given location and the name the current map has
-- DEBUG_PRINT_KEY: instead of printing the name of the location, the key name of the linked warp will be printed.
-Helpful to identify different warps while adjusting their positions
-- DEBUG_IMAGE_DIMENSIONS: prints on console the height and width of all images from smallest to biggest.
-The canvas dimensions are set to the biggest width and height, so with this you can check which are your biggest images are and reduce them
+- Press **1** to show the name of the warps.
+- Press **2** to show the internal name of the warps.
+- The last opened location will be remembered so it opens automatically if you refresh the tracker.
+- An ordered list with all the image dimensions is being printed in the console.
+The trackers dimensions are being decided by the largest images in your tracker, so if you reduce those you can make the tracker more compact.
+- Tests are run, if you're not changing the HTML or the code it shouldn't affect your work.